 One of the basic tenets of SEO is the handling of non-canonical URLs.
-Countless posts have been written on the topic, and it’s a topic that’s discussed at probably every Internet marketing conference.
+Countless posts have been written on the topic, and it’s a topic that’s discussed at probably every Internet marketing conference, to learn more visit https://www.scott.services.
 Yet when it comes to our analytics, my experience has been that typically little-to-no attention is dedicated to keeping our content reports clear.
 As a result, many sites’ content reports are being mishandled, and skewed data is being passed up the food chain.

 First things first.
 What’s a canonical URL?
 Simply put, canonical URLs are the URLs that you want search engines and visitors to your site to actually discover.
 The search engines have made it easier and easier for sites to be able to tell them which are their canonical URLs so that non-canonical URLs don’t sabotage a site’s money pages.
 Visit this website and Find out more about seo services for your business.

 A typical scenario looks something like this: A client pulls its top 10 landing pages for analysis.
 They look at metrics like bounce rate, conversion rate, revenue, etc. But because of rogue query parameters, each of those pages may have multiple duplicates.
 But none of those duplicates are being factored in because no one knows they even exist.